melekturkmen/EarthQuakeLocalization/README.md

 # EarthQuake_localization
 Python code demonstrating predictions and actual values of earthquake epicenters over Turkey.
+Please refer to the arXiv paper (link?) for details.

 ## Introduction
 This repository contains pre-trained model to make inferences and samples to plot the model predictions against actual earthquake locations.

 By executing this file, runme.py, you can visualize the results.
 You can use the following command to run the code.
 ```bash